Nigerian National Sports Festival: COVID-19 and Nigerian National Sport Festival

 The 2020 edition of the biennial sporting event was set to take place in March 2020 at the Samuel Ogbemudia Stadium in Benin City, Edo State.
 However, due to the global health crisis occasioned by the COVID-19 pandemic, the event was postponed to December 2020.
 The sporting event further suffered another set back as a result of the second wave of the spread of the virus and the event was postponed to 2021.

+Winners tables

+Below is a table displaying the host cities/states, winners, and years of each festival.